American Revolution: Ideology and factions

-Ideology behind the Revolution
+Ideology behind the revolution

 The American Enlightenment was a critical precursor of the American Revolution.
 Chief among the ideas of the American Enlightenment were the concepts of natural law, natural rights, consent of the governed, individualism, property rights, self-ownership, self-determination, liberalism, republicanism, and defense against corruption.
 A growing number of American colonists embraced these views and fostered an intellectual environment which led to a new sense of political and social identity.

+Radical Whig ideology profoundly influenced colonial American political philosophy with its love of liberty and opposition to tyrannical government.

 Liberalism

-John Locke (1632–1704) is often referred to as "the philosopher of the American Revolution" due to his work in the Social Contract and Natural Rights theories that underpinned the Revolution's political ideology.
+John Locke is often referred to as "the philosopher of the American Revolution" due to his work in the Social Contract and Natural Rights theories that underpinned the Revolution's political ideology.
 Locke's Two Treatises of Government published in 1689 was especially influential.
 He argued that all humans were created equally free, and governments therefore needed the "consent of the governed".
 In late eighteenth-century America, belief was still widespread in "equality by creation" and "rights by creation".
 Locke's ideas on liberty influenced the political thinking of English writers such as John Trenchard, Thomas Gordon, and Benjamin Hoadly, whose political ideas in turn also had a strong influence on the American Patriots.
+His work also inspired symbols used in the American Revolution such as the "Appeal to Heaven" found on the Pine Tree Flag, which alludes to Locke's concept of the right of revolution.

 The theory of the social contract influenced the belief among many of the Founders that the right of the people to overthrow their leaders, should those leaders betray the historic rights of Englishmen, was one of the "natural rights" of man.
 The Americans heavily relied on Montesquieu's analysis of the wisdom of the "balanced" British Constitution (mixed government) in writing the state and national constitutions.